Ivan-Caballos/Ivan-Caballos.github.io/projects/laser-current-driver.md

 ---

 ## Next Steps (v2 improvements)
-- Add a **small heatsink** or improve thermal path for the BJT during high-current operation.
-- Consider replacing the BJT pass element with a **logic-level MOSFET** to reduce dissipation.
+- Improve thermal management (heatsink / better thermal path) or replace the BJT pass device with a **logic-level MOSFET** to reduce dissipation.
-- Add a dedicated **current-sense resistor + test points** for easier verification (and support 4-wire measurement if needed).
-- Perform a small sweep (e.g., 20/50/80/120/160/max mA) and record a results table for repeatability.
+- Add dedicated **test points** and (optionally) a **small sense resistor** to enable low-burden current measurement.
+- Capture an oscilloscope screenshot (optional) to confirm stability/ripple at high current.

 ---

-## Files / Evidence
-- Proteus schematic image: `TODO` (linked above)
-- Breadboard photo: `TODO` (linked above)